patrickshiel/email-api/README.md

 `HTTP POST requests` can be made to http://api.shiel.io/email with the following Body structure
 ```
 {
-	"to": "paddyshiel@gmail.com",
+	"to": ["paddyshiel@outlook.com", "someone@shiel.io"],
+	"cc": ["paddy@shiel.io", "someone2@shiel.io"],
+	"bcc": ["paddyshiel@gmail.com"],
-	"from": "paddyshiel@outlook.com",
+	"from": "amzfitz@gmail.com",
-	"subject": "EmailApi delivering mails via multiple providers",
+	"subject": "Multiple To, CC and BCC",
-	"text": "Exposes a Rest API that accepts the necessary information in JSON Format and sends emails."
+	"text": "EmailApi: Exposes a Rest API that accepts the necessary information in JSON Format and sends emails."
 }
 ```